EToledoR/MadcubaDatabases/README.md

   CDMS is the main catalogue for the Cologne Database for Molecular Spectroscopy but internally and for practical reasons we divide this datasets into three catalogues to be ingested into the MADCUBA database:
   - CDMS; the main dataset with the species that one can see browsing the CDMS website.
   - CDMSHFS; a catalogue for the species that has separated transitions for the hyperfine structure.
-  - CDMSOP; a catalogue for the species that has separated transitions for the ortho and par forms of the molecules.
+  - CDMSOP; a catalogue for the species that has separated transitions for the orth-o and para- forms of the molecules.

 ## Procedure
 In order to be processed by MADCUBA this directory structure as it is displayed in the beginning of this README document needs to be replicated locally in the computer where you are running the MADCUBA database update.
 There should be an "umbrella directory" something like: /home/user/dbMADCUBA and underneath the directory structure presents here with all the files needed.

-The steps provided aiming to rerun the process without any need to clean or prepare the directory.
+The steps provided aiming to rerun the process without any need to clean or prepare the directory each time that the database needs to be refreshed as the catalogues are updated regularly.
 The scripts will check for incremental changes in the datasets and update accordingly the needed files.

 The files needed to process the data for the Lovas' databases are static and provided in this directory, there is nothing further to be done with them and the MADCUBA codebase is ready to ingest the files as they are.

 The order in which the datasets are retrieved does not affect the generation of the database in MADCUBA, the order provided in this README document is purely done to compile all the steps and give the person reading it a sense about how to to use the scripts and other tools in this README.
-However follow the order in which the different scripts are presented for each dataset is mandatory, as some of them are dependent on the output of the previous ones.
+However follow the order in which the different scripts are presented inside each dataset folder is mandatory, as some of them are dependent on the output of the previous ones.

 ### Step 1 - JPL
 For JPL you just need to run the bash script getJPL.sh (you need to ensure beforehand that the script has execution permissions using the command chmod).